Navy Week in Chattanooga highlights meteorology

 "So we get a fix on what the deep ocean currents are doing.
 How far they carried it and in what direction, and the vertical profiles going up and down those areas," Kings explained.

-These devices use iridium antennae to send the data back to scientists.
+These devices are like weather balloons for the oceans, using iridium antennae to send data back to scientists.
 Some data are received in real-time.
 Some are collected over days or months, however.

 Navy oceanographer Lauren Odom-Boring says the measurements help steer vessels away from trouble.